cramirezhe/Contrast/README.md

-# Contrast
+# Darkening
-Contrast algorithms in python with OpenCV 3.3
+Darkening algorithms in python with OpenCV 3.3